 Collaboration means breaking down silos.
 During this tutorial, two professionals, a speech-language pathologist and a vision educator, will discuss current challenges facing children with CVI who use AAC approaches and the professionals and family members who live and work with them.
 Frameworks will be introduced that may help teams organize interventions across multiple domains, over time and improve the outcomes of these children.
-Learners will earn 1.5 PDP, CE, ACVREP, CTLE credits after completion/passing of the tutorial.
+Learners will earn 1.5 Professional Development Points, ACVREP, CTLE, or Continuing Education credits after completion/passing of the tutorial.

 Participants will be able to:

 - List reasons why interprofessional approaches to language, learning, communication and participation need to be grounded in evidenced-based, ongoing assessments of functional vision.

 - Identify components of two frameworks (Roman-Lanzy, 2018, 2019) designed to support professionals and family members in addressing communication/language access needs over time and across contexts.